Hero Background

 The 2023 turnaround was driven by a prolonged shortage of listings which has finally started to increase.
 Sellers displayed hesitancy in the rising interest rate environment, and that shortage helped to stimulate price growth once again.
 A combination of rising listings and high interest rates have put the brakes on growth, though.

-Looking at 2024, new listings in September were down -3.3 per cent on the same month in 2023, although total listings are up +7.9 per cent, suggesting there's still some strong seller activity in the market.
-Melbourne's median days on market (DOM) was 31 in September 2024, a leap up from 27 days recorded the previous year.
-Sales volumes are up +13.8 per cent year on year.
+Looking at 2024, new listings in November were down -4.7 per cent on the same month in 2023, although total listings are up +5.3 per cent, suggesting that sellers remain relatively active in the market but some homes are remaining on the market for longer.
+Melbourne's median days on market (DOM) was 38 in November 2024, a leap up from 29 days recorded the previous year.
+Sales volumes are up +12.1 per cent year on year, so buyers are proving more active than they were in 2023.

 Get a free property value estimate